-Tender strips of beef are stir-fried with ginger, scallions, garlic, and sesame oil then tossed with rice noodles.
+Tender strips of beef are cooked with ginger, scallions, garlic, and sesame oil to make this delicious beef stir-fry with rice noodles.

 Frequently Asked Questions: